Norwegian Joy Review and Specifications

-The 163,000-ton, 5,400-passenger cruise ship Norwegian Joy is currently under construction by Meyer Werft (Papenburg, Germany).
-The newest of the NCL ships is scheduled to enter service for Norwegian Cruise Lines from 2017.
+The 163,000-ton, 5,400-passenger cruise ship Norwegian Joy was built by Meyer Werft (Papenburg, Germany).
+The newest of the NCL ships entered service for Norwegian Cruise Lines from 2017.
 The first name of the ship (Bliss) was selected in a USA TODAY contest.
 Norwegian Cruise Line largest and newest ships to date, weigh 163,000 GT each.
 The Joy ship boasts the innovative features found on Norwegian Getaway and Norwegian Breakaway, as well as a number of new interactive experiences.

 Cruise itinerary program